 My Mum always wanted both my sister and I to spread our wings and see what was beyond our family home in Noosa.
 With my passion for visual arts always actively encouraged by my family, I relocated to Sydney at 17 and graduated from the Fine Arts College UNSW with a Bachelor of Fine Arts, majoring in Photo media.
 Following this I took a foundation year in Science – Psychology at Macquarie University then completed my post-graduate degree in teaching from the University of Technology, I thought, for a little while, that a career in art therapy might have been for me as I place much value on creative expression as a method for self-healing and general approach to good health.

-During all this learning, I took some time out and honoured my desire for creativity – I became a freelance photographer – working weddings and events etc. and exhibited my fine art photographs.
-It was a wonderful time, and I learned a lot about myself, my art and the industry.
-Interestingly, my aunt (my dad’s sister) was also a photographer and graduated from the same university as me; she even taught me in one subject during my first degree.
+During all this learning, I took some time out and honored my desire for creativity – I became a freelance photographer – working weddings and events etc. and exhibited my fine art photographs.
+It was a wonderful time and I learned a lot about myself, my art and the industry.
+Interestingly, my aunt (my dad’s sister) was also a photographer and graduated from the same university as me, she even taught me in one subject during my first degree.
 I have incredibly fond memories of my aunt who, sadly, is no longer with us.
-She was enormously creative, and I feel she had a huge influence on me, some of which I’m still learning about.
+She was enormously creative and I feel she had a huge influence on me, some of which I’m still learning about.
 I always looked forward to her birthday and Christmas gifts as a child as they would almost always be something ‘artsy’.
 I think my Dad wanted me to be a musician and encouraged guitar playing from a young age… I much preferred drawing and as soon as guitar practice started to hurt my fingers and impede on my drawing capabilities, I gave it up promptly!
 I think it is fair to say though that with all members of my immediate and extended family providing tremendously varied influences throughout my life in music, visual arts and cooking, I have a developed a deep appreciation for everything creative, I see all three vocations as a completely universal language – something we can all use to communicate regardless of our heritage, spoken language, place or time in the world.

 I think that takes care of some of my biggest childhood influences.
-In recent years an on-going battle with my general health has also pushed me further to pursuing a career in food.
+In recent years an on-going battle with my general health has also pushed me further to pursuing a career with food.
 Coming to understand some of my health issues has deepened my passion for food and how it can affect our bodies.
 How we can nourish ourselves well, how we can provide our bodies with the right fuels to be the best we can be.
-You can read more specifically about my health journey on my blog ‘I have a complicated relationship with my body’.
+You can read more specifically about my health journey in my blog ‘I have a complicated relationship with my body’.

 My health journey has been a long and sometimes frustrating one – I won’t bore you with all the details here, I’ll just provide you with the important facts and some of the most wonderful ‘aha’ moments, which have been both uplifting and relieving.

-Aside from the issues with sugar, I still suffered from the stomach pains and at the age of 16 was diagnosed with wheat intolerance – boring!
+Aside from the issues with sugar, I still suffered with the stomach pains and at the age of 16 was diagnosed with wheat intolerance – boring!
 What would I eat now??
 This only spiked my interest in food and cooking as I was determined to find new ways to enjoy food without gluten, I refused to miss out on anything yummy.
-I began experimenting with my recipes and teaching myself about alternative ingredients.
-My late teens and early twenties saw a whole host of other issues, and in 2001 I was diagnosed with polycystic ovary syndrome.
+I began experimenting with my own recipes and teaching myself about alternative ingredients.
+My late teens and early twenties saw a whole host of other issues and in 2001 I was diagnosed with polycystic ovary syndrome.
 I couldn’t help but think that there had to be a link between all these things – reaction to sugar, wheat intolerance and now this?
 I read, researched and investigated until I ended up sat in front of one of the world’s leading endocrinologists in Sydney.
 Leading the way in research into endocrine system health, to say that he offered me a wealth of knowledge and answers is an understatement – where had this man been all my life!?
-He was able to literally time-line all my symptoms based on his research; it was truly mind-blowing.
+He was able to literally time-line all my symptoms based on his research, it was truly mind-blowing.
 My sugar issues were as a result of insulin resistance which in turn can cause polycystic ovaries.
-Regulating my sugar intake and understanding my intolerance for gluten helped me regulate my body and almost eliminate the need for medications.
-I quickly became increasingly aware of what foods optimized and assisted my health rather than hindered it, and my passion for the science of cooking and body nourishment grew and matured.
+Regulating my sugar in take and understanding my intolerance for gluten helped me regulate my body and almost eliminate the need for medications.
+I quickly became increasingly aware of what foods optimized and assisted my health rather than hindered it and my passion for the science of cooking and body nourishment grew and matured.

 I actually auditioned for MasterChef season 7 in 2014 but didn’t make the final cut.
 I see this as a blessing in disguise.
 It gave me another year to learn, grow and hone my skills as a chef.
-In that time I also met my super supportive partner Eric, whom I now live within Sydney, he is my personal and incredibly professional recipe taste tester, a job I think he has taken to quite well, a seat well-warmed over the years by my head cheer leader and sister, Alexandra!
-In late 2015 I went back to audition for season 8, and it has been a whirlwind ever since.
+In that time I also met my super supportive partner Eric, whom I now live with in Sydney, he is my personal and incredibly professional recipe taste tester, a job I think he has taken to quite well, a seat well-warmed over the years by my head cheer leader and sister, Alexandra!
+In late 2015 I went back to audition for season 8 and it has been a whirlwind ever since.
 An incredible journey, an experience of a lifetime and ultimately the final piece in the puzzle for me – confirmation for me that food and education are where my heart is.
 So, that’s it, that’s me… in about 2000 words anyway.
 The most important things to me, the things that make me Elena are; the people in my life both now and who are no longer with me; all of our trials and challenges, our memories, the places we have been, the places we continue to go together and the stories we tell and have told.
-Throw on top of that our nutrient-rich land, our glorious seas and MasterChef of course – these are the things that brought me here, providing you with, what I hope to be, body, brain and soul nourishing food inspiration as well as instilling a lifelong love of learning for you all.
+Throw on top of that our nutrient rich land, our glorious seas and MasterChef of course – these are the things that brought me here, providing you with, what I hope to be, body, brain and soul nourishing food inspiration as well as instilling a lifelong love of learning for you all.